JuliaPy/PythonCall.jl/docs/src/juliacall-reference.md

 `````

 `````@customdoc
-juliacall.VectorValue - Class
+juliacall.JlVector - Class

 This wraps any Julia `AbstractVector` value.
-It is a subclass of `juliacall.ArrayValue` and `collections.abc.MutableSequence` and behaves similar to a Python `list`.
+It is a subclass of `juliacall.JlArray` and `collections.abc.MutableSequence` and behaves similar to a Python `list`.

 ###### Members